umb-hub/BookStore/Analysis.md

 **Flow of events**:

 - 1 The scenario begins when the User selects “Login”.
-- 2 While the User is not logged on and the number of authentication attempts is less than or equal to three:
+- 2 While the User is not logged on:
-  - 2.1 The System asks the User username and password.
+  - 2.1 The System asks the User email and password.
-  - 2.2 The User enters username and password.
+  - 2.2 The User enters email and password.
-  - 2.3 The username and password are correct.
+  - 2.3 If email and password are correct:
+    - 2.3.1 The System asks the User to solve a captcha
+    - 2.3.2 The User enters captcha
+    - 2.3.3 If captcha is correct
+      - 2.3.3.1 The System sends OTP code to Customer's phone number:
+      - 2.3.3.2 The User enters OTP code
+      - 2.3.3.3 It OTP code is correct:
-- 3 The System authenticates the User
+      - 2.3.3.4 The System authenticates the User

 **Postconditions**:

-- User is a Customer or an Administrator
+- User is a Customer

 **Secondary Scenario**:

 - 1 The scenario begins when the Customer selects “Log On”.
-- 2 While the User is not logged on and the number of authentication attempts is less than or equal to three
+- 2 While the User is not logged on
-  - 2.1 The System asks the User username and password.
+  - 2.1 The System asks the User email and password.
-  - 2.2 The User enters username and password.
+  - 2.2 The User enters email and password.
-  - 2.3 The username and/or password are wrong.
+  - 2.3 The email and/or password are wrong.
 - 3 The System logs a security violation.

 **Postcondition**: